slyduda/soter/README.md

 console.log(matterMachine.state); // liquid
 ```

-Calling `addStateMachine` on `matter` creates `matterMachine` which includes all of the base object's properties and methods while also attaching various state machine methods.
+Calling `machine` on `matter` creates `matterMachine` which includes all of the base object's properties and methods while also attaching various state machine methods.

 ## Transitions